 The included mattress cover is mostly polyester with a little bit of elastane.
 The elastane gives the knit its stretchiness for better airflow, keeping you cool as you sleep.

-If you’re not satisfied with the Zoma Mattress within the sleep trial period and wish to return it, there’s no need to fuss about how you’re going to ship it back.
-We will work with a local partner to pick up and recycle your mattress after which we will issue you a full refund.
+If you’re not satisfied with the Zoma Mattress after the adjustment period and wish to return it, we will issue you a full refund.

 Online Mattresses vs. In-Store Mattresses

 So what are some of the pros and cons of buying a mattress online compared to the traditional method of buying at a mattress or furniture store?
 Both can offer different forms of convenience, such as the face-to-face customer service of a mattress store or the ease with which you can look up different mattresses and customer reviews online.

 Finding Cheaper Prices

 One big advantage shopping online has over a physical storefront is price.
 As an online store typically doesn’t have the additional costs of renting, staffing, and maintaining a store location, an online company can offer a high-quality mattress for a lower price than a mattress store could.

 However, an in-store mattress may come with an opportunity to haggle down the price, or a chance to price match another store’s deal.
 This isn’t necessarily an advantage for in-store mattresses since online mattresses still have cheaper prices, but it is something to keep in mind.

 Shipping costs are often cheaper online as well.
 Free shipping is commonly offered by many online mattress companies, while mattress stores are less likely to offer free delivery to your house.